Kedjian/kedjian/README.md

 - 📌 Pronouns are he/him, yet refer to me anyhow you desire.
 - 🦎 Geek beyond point of no return.
 - 📫 Reach me through o.mat.makowski@gmail.com.
-- 🌿 Currently learning Java and Spring Boot.
+- 🌿 Currently learning Python and TypeScript.
 - 🧐 Interested in creating effective solutions.
 <!--
 **Kedjian/Kedjian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.